chatdanai-s/NATSUME/README.md

 m_c = (mu_c * Mstar*u.M_sun).to(u.M_earth).value
 ```

-As an addendum, nominal mass calculations, where orbits are assumed with zero eccentricity, can be done by using the following variable `z0` in the `eccentricity` arguments of mass calculation functions
+Nominal mass calculations, where orbits are assumed with zero eccentricity, can be done by using the following variable `z0` in the `eccentricity` arguments of mass calculation functions
 ```python
 # Build complex eccentricity object for zero eccentricity
 z0 = natsume.get_ComplexEccentricities()